Zia people (Papua New Guinea)

-The Zia are a tribe of about 4,000 people living in the lower Waria Valley in Morobe Province, Papua New Guinea.
-The Zia tribe is divided into four clans, Bego (hornbill), Sakia (white cockatoo), Wapo (eagle) and Yewa (bird of paradise), each animal the clan's symbol.
-Each clan also carries specific responsibilities to the tribe at large, in part through the maintenance of specialized field of knowledge.
+The Zia are a people of about 4,000 people living in the lower Waria Valley in Morobe Province, Papua New Guinea.
+The Zia are divided into four clans, Bego (hornbill), Sakia (white cockatoo), Wapo (eagle) and Yewa (bird of paradise), each animal the clan's symbol.
+Each clan also carries specific responsibilities to the nation at large, in part through the maintenance of specialized field of knowledge.
 The clans are matrilineal, with children inheriting their mother's clan membership and disallowing marriage between two members of the same clan.

-Tribe decisions are made by chiefs representing the four clans and as such, require a majority of represented support to proceed.
+National decisions are made by chiefs representing the four clans and as such, require a majority of represented support to proceed.